Here we are with another HIIT kettlebell workout!

 American Kettlebell swings

 Hold the kettlebell in front of you with straight hands.
-Use a slight bend in your knees and extend your hips to swing the weight all the way to above your head.
+Use a slight bend in your knees and extend your hips to swing the weight all the way above your head.

 Notice, it’s not a squat-like movement.